 A baby exposed to tobacco smoke in the womb and through second-hand smoke as an infant is more likely to develop type 2 diabetes, heart disease, kidney disease and be obese as an adult.
 This risk is increased even if they are non-smokers throughout their lives.

 If you want to quit smoking you can access Quitline, see your doctor or speak to your pharmacist for more information and support.

 Time to cut down on the partying!
 Alcohol can reduce sperm count and result in infertility.
 Alcohol during pregnancy can cause mental and physical defects in the developing baby.
 Illicit drugs can cause harm to your unborn baby.

 Good luck in checking off the important steps in this pregnancy planning checklist.
 Here’s to falling pregnant and a healthy, happy journey towards parenthood.
 You’ll be writing baby name lists in no time!

 References: Effects and safety of periconceptional folate supplementation for preventing birth defects.
 Cochrane Review.

-Tanya Burgess (BPharm, Grad Dip Clinical Pharmacy) is the mother of 3 little girls and is a qualified pharmacist at Fremantle Hospital with over 14 years hospital pharmacy experience.
+Tanya Burgess (BPharm, Grad Dip Clinical Pharmacy) is the mother of 3 little girls and is a qualified pharmacist with over 14 years hospital pharmacy experience.
 To see all Tanya’s articles, click here.